arduino/docs-content/content/hardware/_unlisted/kits/starter-kit-r4/datasheet/datasheet.md

 # Description

 <p style="text-align: justify;">The Arduino Starter Kit R4 is a hands-on learning platform built around the Arduino UNO R4 WiFi.
-Featuring an Arm® Cortex®-M4 microcontroller, integrated Wi-Fi® and Bluetooth® via ESP32-S3, and a 12x8 red LED matrix, this kit provides makers, students, and educators with a reliable foundation to learn, prototype, and build real-world IoT projects.
-With included sensors, motors, and actuators, the Starter Kit R4 bridges theoretical learning and practical experimentation.
+Featuring an Arm® Cortex®-M4 microcontroller, integrated Wi-Fi® and Bluetooth® via ESP32-S3, and a 12x8 red LED matrix, this kit provides makers, students, and educators with a reliable foundation to learn, prototype, and build interactive electronics projects.
+With included sensors, motors, and actuators, the Starter Kit R4 bridges theoretical learning and practical experimentation through engaging, hands-on activities that teach fundamental programming and electronics concepts.
 </p>

 # Target Areas